joesb/helios360/content/handbook/strategy/index.md

 We'll take a look at the sort of things you should be considering in your first 30 and first 100 days.
 To do that, we'll go into some more depth on a few things you'll need to do from the start that we've outlined already as the [key skills of a CDO](/handbook/what/important-skills/), things like building relationships and establishing your credibility.

-The chapter then advocates for a two-pronged approach to building out your approach in the business built on a thoroughgoing understanding of the [relationship between strategy and tactics](/handbook/what/important-skills/#strategic-vision-tactical-view) that we've described a little in the previous chapter.
+The chapter then advocates for a two-pronged approach to building out your approach in the business built on a thoroughgoing understanding of the [relationship between a strategic vision and a tactical view](/handbook/what/important-skills/#strategic-vision-tactical-view) that we've described a little in the previous chapter.

-- **Strategy:**{.h3-style}
-    Walking up the hill to see the horizon
+**Strategy:**{.h4-style} walking up the hill to see the horizon **Tactics:**{.h4-style} doing the ground work at ground level {.padding-inline-start-vlg}
-- **Tactics:**{.h3-style}
-    Doing the ground work at ground level

 We'll round things out with some practical steps to join things up in the midst of BAU.